-In 2017, the insurance and reinsurance markets were impacted by Hurricanes Harvey, Irma and Maria and the Mexico City Earthquake in the third quarter of 2017 and additional events, most notably the devastating wildfires in many areas of the state of California, in the fourth quarter of 2017.
+In 2017, the insurance and reinsurance markets were impacted by Hurricanes Harvey, Irma and Maria, and the Mexico City Earthquake in the third quarter of 2017, and the wildfires in many areas of the state of California in the fourth quarter of 2017.
 Modeling firms, analysts and other industry observers have estimated that, in the aggregate, the impact of these events to the industry could approach or potentially exceed \$100 billion.
-Given the nature and breadth of these events, losses have affected an unusually large number of regions, and, accordingly, insureds, reinsurance lines and reinsurers.
+Given the nature and breadth of these events, the associated losses affected an unusually large number of regions, and, accordingly, insureds, reinsurance lines and reinsurers.
+In addition, the ultimate scale of the losses, loss estimation, length of payout periods, social inflation risk and other factors continue to be uncertain for these loss events, both for the individual events and in the aggregate.

 Partly as a result of these events, industry conditions improved broadly in respect of the January 2018 renewal season, albeit at the lower end of our expectations, facilitating growth in existing operations and presenting opportunities to deploy additional third party capital.
-Generally, loss affected programs and lines saw the most marked improvement in terms and conditions, but other property-exposed coverages also exhibited beneficial changes.
-However, market-wide rate increases were not as steep or as broad as those experienced in renewals following most of the previous years with catastrophic losses of this scale, and rate increases on the whole were lower than expectations reflected in market publications issued early in the renewal season.
-In addition, we cannot know with certainty how long these positive developments may be sustained, or the degree to which we will continue to benefit from them.
+The June 2018 renewal season was also somewhat favorable compared to prior periods, again at the lower end of reported market expectations, reflecting improved market conditions and other market dynamics that are driving demand for complex, holistic product coverages, for which we believe we have competitive advantages.
+Generally, loss affected programs and lines have seen the most improvement in terms and conditions, but other property-exposed coverages have also exhibited beneficial changes.
+However, market-wide rate increases were not as steep or as broad as those experienced in renewals following most previous years with catastrophic losses of this scale and rate increases on the whole were lower than market expectations published closer to the time of the 2017 Catastrophe Events.
+In addition, we cannot know with certainty how long these generally positive developments may be sustained, or the degree to which we will continue to benefit from them.

-Moreover, we continue to expect that reinsurance demand for many coverages and solutions will continue to lag the pace of growth in available capital.
-While we believe we are well positioned to benefit from these developments as shown, for example, in our efforts to optimize our gross-to-net portfolio, continued growth of capital supply from both traditional market participants, and increasingly alternative capital providers, will continue to impact the markets in which we participate.
-In respect of the Florida market, which in general is characterized by contracts renewing on June 1, we currently anticipate the market will be characterized by ample supply of capital, including third party capital, and relatively flat demand, notwithstanding the significant impacts of Hurricane Irma.
-In addition, the market challenges posed by the worsening issues relating to abuse of "assignments of benefits", summarized in more detail below, is likely to impact our own risk selection criteria, potentially reducing the number of accounts we believe are submitted at attractive risk-adjusted terms.
-Accordingly, while we believe we are positioned to compete robustly, with unique expertise, market presence and relationships, we do not currently believe we will assemble a portfolio as large or as attractive as experienced in prior large southeast windstorms.
-These assessments have informed our capital allocation determinations in the first half of the year.
+We expect that reinsurance demand for many coverages and solutions will continue to lag the pace of growth in available capital and we believe we are well positioned to benefit from these developments as shown, for example, in our efforts to optimize our gross-to-net portfolio.
+However, as capital supply from traditional market participants and alternative capital providers grows, it will continue to impact the markets in which we participate.
+Over the near term, we anticipate the market will be characterized by an ample supply of capital, including third party capital, and relatively flat demand, notwithstanding the significant impacts of the 2017 Catastrophe Events.

 Furthermore, cedants in many of the key markets we serve are large and increasingly sophisticated.
 They may be able to manage large and growing retentions, access risk transfer capital in expanding forms, and may seek to focus their reinsurance relationships on a core group of well-capitalized, highly-rated reinsurers who can provide a complete product suite as well as value-added service.
-While we believe we are well positioned to compete for business we find attractive, these dynamics may limit the degree to which the market sustains favorable improvements in the near term or continue to introduce or exacerbate long-term challenges in our markets.
+While we believe we are well positioned to compete for business we find attractive, these dynamics may limit the degree to which the market sustains favorable improvements in the near-term or continue to introduce or exacerbate long-term challenges in our markets.